-At 18:00 CET on Tuesday the 8th May 2018, Time to Talk and Vienna’s IWM will talk to the former Prospect editor, David Goodhart, about the state of liberal democracy and why we change our minds.
+On Tuesday the 8th May 2018, the Time to Talk Association and Vienna’s IWM talked to the former Prospect editor, David Goodhart, about the state of liberal democracy and why we change our minds.

 Why do we change our minds about things?
 In his Financial Times article Why I left my liberal London tribe, the British public intellectual, David Goodhart, reflects upon the trajectory of his own ideological shift.